h2gglobe/h2gglobe/Marco/00README.txt

 python fitter.py -i ../Marco/jimdatafiles_5fb_Dec14_90_190.dat >& jimdatafiles_5fb_Dec14_90_190.log

+### These jobs create 'optree' called Ntuple inside the output histogram file.
+### From this one can do the mava analysis.
+### The mva analysis workspace could be create directly in these jobes but
+### StatAnalysis should be modifid for that

+### This is from matteo

 Run the following commands on different UAF machines: python fitter.py -i ../Marco/jimdatafiles_5fb_Dec14_90_190_dataA.dat >& jimdatafiles_5fb_Dec14_90_190_dataA.log